fangyibkk/.gitconfig/README.md

 ```
 git clone ../my-source my-source-copy
 ```
+Note `--bare` is a bare repository it stored git in the single file with extenstion `repos-name.git` \
+This work like the remote repos. \
+The normal 'working' repos has `.git` folder and store changes and checked out copies
-# Why you might want this?
+## Why you might want this?
 because you care about `.gitignore`

 ## No SSL common for development env